Altord/game-picker-backend/README.md

 * jwtToken+Auth - for authorization
 ## What needs to be done
 * Proper commenting
-* Clean and sanitize the code
+* Clean and organize the code
 * **Fix browse**, it's slow as hell because of the async function in the backend
 * Switch authorization methods, backend JWT is NOT secure
+* Fix guest log in - cors error